KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/test-hypothesis.md

 ![Narrative](../figures/user-guide/narrative.png "Narrative")

-## Next section
+## Next steps

-Next section describes the Operator user actions:

-- creates Line of Inquiry
-- collects data from different data repositories
-- uses existing workflow engines.
+You can learn about the Expert User actions.